Behind-the-Meter Battery Storage for Large-Load Facilities

 Long-Term Asset Value

-Standalone battery energy storage projects may qualify for a federal investment tax credit with potential bonus adders for domestic content and energy community locations.
+Standalone BESS may qualify for significant federal tax incentives, including an investment tax credit with potential bonus adders for domestic content and energy community locations, plus accelerated depreciation where eligible.

 Tax credit and depreciation benefits are project-specific and depend on ownership structure, placed-in-service timing, tax basis, applicable IRS rules, labor compliance, domestic content, FEOC/PFE considerations, equipment eligibility, and the project owner's tax eligibility and tax liability.
 Final tax treatment should be reviewed by qualified tax counsel or the project owner's tax advisor.

-Scarp Grid Partners can structure projects around the host's capital strategy.
-Some hosts prefer to own the battery directly.
-Others prefer a third-party-owned structure where Scarp Grid Partners or a capital partner owns the battery, leases site rights from the host, and shares value through negotiated terms.
+SGP can structure projects around the host's capital strategy.
+Some hosts prefer to own the BESS directly.
+Others prefer a third-party-owned structure where SGP or a capital partner owns the battery, leases site rights from the host, and shares value through negotiated terms.
 Both models have trade-offs depending on capital availability, tax position, operating preferences, and risk tolerance.

-Scarp Grid Partners coordinates technical, utility, commercial, tax, ownership, and operating workstreams so behind-the-meter battery projects can move efficiently from early evaluation to operating asset.
+From site review to operating assets, SGP coordinates technical, utility, commercial, tax, ownership, and operating workstreams in parallel so behind-the-meter BESS projects can move efficiently from early evaluation to operating asset.

 Strategy Alignment